akalpaki/cheatsheet/README.md

 ____________________

-This app is being created in the process of me learning how to program using `Python`.
+This app is being created in the process of me learning how to program using `Python` and `Flask`.
 If you do happen to stumble across this and you're horrified by my terrible code, I humbly apologize and suggest using this [eyebleach](https://www.youtube.com/watch?v=Tcx6YyXvvRI).